 On the other hand, Netherlands is probably the only country in the world which doesn’t need to fear the global warming and the rise of the sea level.
 If someone knows how to control water, it`s them.
-We have a feeling that one day, if they haven’t started already, they will be getting paid big money for all the hassle that they have been fighting with the North sea for eight years.
+We have a feeling that one day, if they haven’t started already, they will be getting paid big money for all the hassle that they have been fighting with the North sea for eight centuries.
 Who would say, the sea is so pretty.

 Since the Netherlands is a country of museums, whores and junkies, we decided to take the fourth road first.
 We would go by creating a country, in a literal way.
 More than 50% of the territory is under the sea level, that`s why the name is Netherlands.
 As years pass by, that percent is continuously growing because the Netherlands continuously creates new territories by taking them from the North Sea.
 They took the most fertile ones.
 Out of 10 basic agricultural cultures, the Netherlands is among the top 4 biggest world producers.
 A country that is twice smaller than Serbia.
 For now.